 When students below the ninth grade successfully complete courses offered for credit in grades 9 through 12, credit is counted toward meeting the standard units required for graduation provided the courses are equivalent in content and academic rigor as those courses offered at the secondary level.
-When students below the 9th grade successfully complete 9th, 10th, 11th, or 12th grade subjects, credit shall be counted toward meeting the units required for graduation in grades 9-12.
-Students shall be encouraged to take advantage of this option.
 To earn a verified credit for these courses, students below ninth grade level must meet the same requirements applicable to other students.

 In any high school credit-bearing course taken in middle school, a parent may request that the grade be omitted from the student's transcript and the student not earn high school credit for the course.
-Such request shall be made as outlined in School Board Policy IKFA & IKFA-R.
+Such request shall be made as outlined in School Board Policy IKFA and IKFA-R.